JwA-Digital-Stars/Fictional-Food-Finder/README.md

 To-Do List:

 * Finish Implementing the front end UI for Owner and Customer
-* AFinish the implementation to make a working favorites button
+* Finish the implementation to make a working favorites button
 * Implement Google Maps API to show the user their location and to find the nearest location.